ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-quick-icons.md

 #### Left Panel

-- **Information** This module shows Quick Icons that are visible on the Dashboard (administrator area home page).
+- **Information** This module shows Quick Icons that are visible in a panel in the Home Dashboard (administrator area home page).
 - **Group**
 - **Header Icon** The Font Awesome icon code.

+The following are icons that can be selected to appear in a module.
+The settings for each are either *Show* or *Hide*.
+Some allow *Show with Items Count*.

 - **Global Configuration Icon**
 - **Checkin Icon**
 - **Cache Icon**